lewisdawson/slinker/README.md

 ## Usage

-Slinker should be invoked through a npm postInstall node application hook.
-For example, in your `package.json` file:
+Slinker is ideally used as a build-time tool.
+It should be invoked through a npm postInstall node application hook.

 #### package.json Configuration

+In your `package.json`, you can configure a postInstall hook that invokes a simple node application:

 ```json
 "scripts": {